jzhao0802/palab/functions/multicollinearity.md

 * Once all remaining predictors have a VIF <= `vif_thrsh`, create a data frame called `multicol`.
 This is same as the `input` data frame but now with only the variables that have VIF <= `vif_thrsh`, and the `outcome_var`.
 * Create a data frame called `info` which records the iterations of the function, with the following columns:
   * _Iteration_: The iteration number.
-  * _NumVar_: The number of variables which were considered in this iteration.
+  * _NumVar_: The number of predictors which were considered in this iteration.
-  * _VarRemoved_: Name of the variable which was removed in this iteration, i.e. the one that had the highest VIF.
+  * _VarRemoved_: The name of the predictor which was removed in this iteration, i.e. the predictor which had the highest VIF.
   * _CI_: The condition index of the predictors in this iteration.

 ## Return